 - Bank loan frauds.
 Evidence.
 FDIC bank reports contradicting investment claims.

-- Colorado: Mortgage fraud, straw-loan buyer schemes, that included paying kickbacks, appraisal fraud, and money laundering.
-Appraisal fraud was the three-way contradiction the FBI v DOJ v FDIC versions.
-The FBI's version is what the FBI, using email, tried to bribe me to help frame one of the victims in the Colorado crimes.
+- Colorado: Mortgage fraud, straw-loan buyer schemes that included paying kickbacks, appraisal fraud, and money laundering.
+Appraisal fraud was the three-way contradiction of the FBI v DOJ v FDIC versions.
+The FBI's version is that the FBI, using email, tried to bribe me to help frame one of the victims of the Colorado crimes.
 This led to a "Three-way Mutually Contradicting Versions of Crimes and Victims."
 View.

-- DOJ v FDIC was one contradicting version of crimes in Colorado lot loan charge.
+- DOJ v FDIC was one contradicting version of crimes in the Colorado lot loan charge.

 Back to Top